SmithSamuelM/Papers/whitepapers/SPAC_Message.md

 * 1st party non-viewability (this protects 1st party from liability wrt to 2nd party and protects 2nd party from exploit by 1st party) (see appendix for a more detailed description of this property)
 * 2nd party partition-ability by 1st party
 * Detectable leakage (2nd party to 3rd party)
-* Detectable collusion of 2nd party against 1st party (2nd party with 2nd party, 2nd party with 3rd party)
+* Detectable collusion of 2nd party against 1st party (2nd party with 2nd party, or 2nd party with 3rd party)
-* Detectable collusion of 1st party against 2nd party (1st party with 1st party or 1st party with 3rd party)
+* Detectable collusion of 1st party against 2nd party (1st party with another 1st party relative to same 2nd party or 1st party with 3rd party)

 ## Adoptability via Dumb Crypto